 - The Testament, by John Grisham: a fast-paced story about a lawyer and a fortune and a missionary in South America.

 Well that’s about it.
 I hope you enjoyed reading about my hobbies, and i hope you continue to benefit from the posts on this page.
-If you just stumbled across this blog and have not done so yet, i would be honored if you would follow this blog (there’s a link in the drop down menu found at the top right of the page).
+If you just stumbled across this blog and have not done so yet, i would be honored if you would follow this blog.
+If you are interested in more tangible things (books and music), check out my store here.
 And finally, if you’re interested in seeing what i’m hoping to read in the near future, my Amazon Wish List is found here.

 Soli Deo Gloria